Andre Jones (linebacker)

-Andre Fitzgerald Jones (May 15, 1969 – June 22, 2011) was an American football linebacker who played for one season in the National Football League in 1992 for the Detroit Lions.
-He played college football at Notre Dame, and was drafted by the Pittsburgh Steelers in the seventh round of the 1991 NFL Draft.
+Andre Fitzgerald Jones (May 15, 1969 – June 22, 2011) was an American professional football linebacker who played for one season in the National Football League (NFL) in 1992 for the Detroit Lions.
+He played college football at Notre Dame, and was selected by the Pittsburgh Steelers in the seventh round of the 1991 NFL draft.
 He died in 2011 due to a brain aneurysm.